tuva-health/demo/README.md

 ## ✅ How to get started

 ### Pre-requisites
+You only need one thing installed:
-1. You have [uv](https://docs.astral.sh/uv/getting-started/) installed (a fast Python package manager).
+1. [uv](https://docs.astral.sh/uv/getting-started/) - a fast Python package manager.
 Installation is simple and OS-agnostic:
    ```bash
    curl -LsSf https://astral.sh/uv/install.sh | sh
    ```